fuchsi/ingress-stats-db/README.md

 Well, this depends on your system.
 Check your package manager.

+#### 1a.
+Install tesseract 3.0+
+Well, this depends on your system.
+Check your package manager or check https://code.google.com/p/tesseract-ocr/downloads/list

 #### 2. Seperate user
 Create a seperate user `ingress-stats-db` for Ingress Stats DB